medialab/minet/cookbook/scraping_dsl.md

 So, in order to enable efficient scraping, `minet` uses a custom declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (**D**omain **S**pecific **L**anguage), typically written in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) and reminiscent of [artoo.js](https://medialab.github.io/artoo/), a JavaScript webmining tool, scraping utilities.

-Here is therefore a full tutorial about the capabilities of this DSL.
+The present document is therefore a full tutorial about the capabilities of this DSL.

 Note that all examples will be presented in YAML format, even if any JSON-like format would also do the trick just fine.
 But YAML being somewhat the python of JSON, is somewhat quicker to write, which is always a nice in this context.
 Also, YAML has comments and it makes it easier to explain what's happening throughout the tutorial.